forderud/RunInSandbox/README.md

 # COM Impersonation
-Work-in-progress code for launching a COM server through a different user.
+Work-in-progress code for launching an out-of-process COM server through a different user on the *same machine*.

+## Client-side impersonation approach
+This approach performs client-side user impersonation with `ImpersonateLoggedOnUser` for the current thread.
+Then the COM server is created with `CLSCTX_ENABLE_CLOAKING` to allow the COM server to be created with the current thread credentials.

-WARNING: Does not work yet.
+WARNING: **Does not work yet**.
 Have submitted [DCOM registration timeout when attempting to start a COM server through a different user](https://stackoverflow.com/questions/54076028/dcom-registration-timeout-when-attempting-to-start-a-com-server-through-a-differ) to StackOverflow to request advise.

-### Overview of subproblems

 | Subproblem          | Status                                                                      |
 |---------------------|-----------------------------------------------------------------------------|